SitePen/dts-generator/README.md

 .d.ts generator
 ===============

-Generates a single .d.ts bundle containing external module declarations generated from TypeScript files.
+Generates a single `.d.ts` bundle containing external module declarations exported from TypeScript module files.

 ## What does this mean?

 If you have a project with lots of individual TypeScript files that are designed to be consumed as external modules, the TypeScript compiler doesn’t allow you to actually create a single bundle out of them.
-This package leverages the TypeScript language services in TypeScript 1.4+ to generate a single .d.ts file containing multiple `declare module 'foo'` declarations.
-This allows you to distribute a single .d.ts file along with your compiled JavaScript that users can simply reference from the TypeScript compiler using a `/// <reference path />` comment.
+This package leverages the TypeScript language services in TypeScript 1.4+ to generate a single `.d.ts` file containing multiple `declare module 'foo'` declarations.
+This allows you to distribute a single `.d.ts` file along with your compiled JavaScript that users can simply reference from the TypeScript compiler using a `/// <reference path />` comment.

-.d.ts generator will also correctly merge non-external-module files, and any already-existing .d.ts files.
+`.d.ts` generator will also correctly merge non-external-module files, and any already-existing `.d.ts` files.

 ## Usage

 1. `npm install dts-generator`

-2. Generate your d.ts bundle:
+2. Generate your `d.ts` bundle:

    Programmatically: